• Skip to primary navigation

 Serrano PepperSpicier than jalapeños with a crisp and bright flavorUse 1 serrano pepper for every 1 Scotch Bonnet pepper

-Habanero PepperSimilar heat level and fruity flavor profile to Scotch Bonnet peppersUse 1 habanero pepper for every 1 Scotch Bonnet pepper
+Habanero PepperSimilar heat level and fruity flavor to Scotch Bonnet peppersUse 1 habanero pepper for every 1 Scotch Bonnet pepper

 Pequin PepperHotter than Scotch Bonnet peppers with a citrusy and smoky flavorUse 1-2 pequin peppers for every 1 Scotch Bonnet pepper